nihiven/SEStarbrite/README.md

 ## Engine Components
 Engine -> Starbrite

-Scripting -> Starscream: The portion of Starbrite that can read an understand .ses and .lua scripts.
+Scripting -> Stardust: The portion of Starbrite that can read an understand .ses and .lua (using moonsharp) scripts.

-API(?) -> Stardust: The portion of Starbrite that exposes Starbrite data and functionality through a Lua scripting interface.
+API(?) -> Starscream: The portion of Starbrite that exposes Starbrite data and functionality through a Lua scripting interface.

 ---